gabrielptp/authentication/README.md

 ### **👥 User Management**
 9. **Role-Based Access Control (RBAC)** - User roles and permissions system
 10. **User Profile Management** - Extended user data and preferences

----

-## 📄 License

-UNLICENSED - See package.json for details

----

-*Built with ❤️ using NestJS, Redis, and TypeScript*